rayjun/EIP-7702/submission/GasDaddy/README.md

 ## 📚 How It Works

-1. **User creates authorization**: Frontend generates EIP-7702 authorization
+1. **User creates authorization**: Frontend generates EIP-7702 authorization with the correct EOA nonce (not a random number)
 2. **Send to backend**: Authorization info sent to `/api/join-gasdaddy`
 3. **Sponsor executes**: Backend uses sponsor private key to execute transaction
 4. **Contract delegation**: User EOA temporarily uses GasDaddy contract code
 5. **Call forwarding**: Execute target contract's specified function
 6. **Return result**: User gets tokens, sponsor pays gas

+**Important**: The authorization nonce must be the actual transaction count from the user's EOA, obtained via `getTransactionCount()`.
+Using random numbers or timestamps will cause the EIP-7702 transaction to fail.

 ## 🔧 Available Scripts